arpunk/ltest/README.md

 ### Creating Unit Tests [&#x219F;](#contents)

-ltest is entirely macro-based. ltest uses LFE to parse the Erlang macros in the eunit header file.
-It also provides its own header file which defines macros whose main purpose is to wrap the eunit macros in a more Lispy form.
+ltest is entirely macro-based. ltest uses LFE to parse the Erlang macros in the EUnit header file.
+It also provides its own header file which defines macros whose main purpose is to wrap the EUnit macros in a more Lispy form.

 ltest also provides a syntactic sugar macro for defining tests: ``deftest``.
 Instead of writing something like this for your unit tests: